omersalem/Js_FinalProject/Recommended Security Improvements.md

 ```

 #### Step 2: Update Login/Logout Functions
-Update the existing login function to start monitoring:
+Update the existing login function to start monitoring (add this after successful login):

 ```javascript
 // In the login function, after successful login, add: startInactivityMonitoring();
 ```

-Update the existing logout function:
+Replace the existing logout function with this improved version:

 ```javascript
 // Replace the existing logout function with this improved version